 Without it, you’d be naked – like Batman without his utility belt.
 So how do you go about picking the best drawing pencil for your needs?

-We picked 3 of the best artistic pencil sets you can purchase below.
+We picked 3some of the best artistic pencil sets you can purchase below.
+Some are geared for simplicity – these are the best drawing pencils for beginners.
+Other pencil sets are more complicated yet impressive tools in the hands of a skilled craftsman.
 If you’d like more information on how we choose these particular pencil sets, you can head to the explanation section.

 Best Value For The Money In An Art Pencil Set:

-This set of 12 durable pencils from LYRA are a perfect fit for the novice artist, as well as a great value for the expert practitioner.
-Inside this convenient tin case are 12 graphite pencils of assorted hardness levels.
+This set of 12 durable break-resistant drawing pencils from LYRA are a perfect fit for the novice artist, as well as a great value for the expert practitioner.
+Inside this convenient tin case are 12 graphite pencils of assorted hb lead hardness levels.
 With these pencils in tow, you should always have the right hardness for the job at hand.

 This company has been making high-quality pencils since 1816, and is well known for the craftsmanship and quality that is synonymous with German engineering.
 They are known for their consistency, and for being resistant to breakage.

 While the box may have a prominent “11” on it, you’ll actually only get 6 pencils.
 But these are woodless graphite sketching pencils, perfect for projects where water solubility is needed.
 These pencils can be used dry, applied dry and then use a wet brush to get a watercolor effect, or dipped into water directly for a richer, fuller color application.
 Made in Austria, Cretacolor is another trusted brand.